-The Presets screen allows access to up to 50 presets.
+The Presets screen I allows access to up to 100 presets organized in two pages.
 A preset contains all parameters defined on the Orbiter and Effects screens.

-The first three rows of the grid contain fifteen Factory presets which are read-only.
+The first three rows of the grid on every page contain fifteen Factory presets which are read-only.
 The other presets are User presets which can be stored and renamed.